hazaarlabs/hazaar-mvc/tests/README.txt

-Hazaar MVC Unit Testing
+Hazaar Unit Testing
 =======================

-The /tests directory contains scripts that are designed to be executed by the PHPUnit library to test the Hazaar MVC framework for errors.
+The /tests directory contains scripts that are designed to be executed by the PHPUnit library to test the Hazaar framework for errors.

 To execute all tests: